1. Select A/B Test in your project

 Do not change the experiment key without making the corresponding change in your code.

-The experiment is triggered when a visitor does a search, but it will not be triggered for all users.
+The experiment is triggered when a visitor does a search, but it won’t be triggered for all users.
 50% of users who do a search will be in the experiment, but 50% of users who do a search will not.

-Users who do not do a search also will not be in the experiment.
+Users who don’t do a search also won't be in the experiment.
 In other words, the traffic allocation percentage may not apply to all traffic for your application.

-For more information, see our help center article [Changing traffic allocation and distribution in Optimizely](🔗).
+For more information, see our support documentation article [Traffic allocation and distribution](🔗).

 You can also add your experiment to an [exclusion group](🔗) at this point.